reem-shaikh/70DaysOfCode/main/8-01/readme.md

 - it allows us to call functions before they are declared in the code

 ### Event loop
-contains
+contains:
 1. Call stack
 2. Task Queue

 ## 1. call stack
 whenever we execute a function, its pushed in callstack, when execution is over it popped from callstack

-Call stack  is a mechanism which will keep track of the function call. which function is being executed, which is the caller function and who this function will call
+Call stack  is a mechanism which will keep track of the function call. which function is being executed, which is the caller function and who this function will call.

 > LIFO (whichever function added last, will be out first)
 ```bash
 <script>